 Make sure the seeds have good contact with the soil but don’t bury them.
 Most wildflower seeds need light to stimulate growth.

 Wildflower seed can be sown in autumn or in springtime.
-For the strongest plants and most vibrant summer display aim to sow your seeds between September and November.
+So, for the strongest plants and most vibrant summer display aim to sow your seeds between September and November.
 In nature, the seeds of wildflowers are naturally dispersed when summer flowering finishes.
 They fall onto the ground and start to germinate when the autumn rains come along.

 Growing wildflower plug plants

 Plug plants are a great way to introduce wildflowers into a lawn or an existing herbaceous border.
 Always buy from a reputable grower.
-One of my favourites is British Wild Flowers from Norfolk – they despatch healthy plants at the optimum time of year for planting.
+One of my favourites is British Wild Flowers from Norfolk – they despatch healthy plants at the best time of year for planting.
 Normally autumn time but some can also be planted in spring.

 No need to keep your plug plants in the greenhouse (unless the grower tells you differently) instead, put them straight into the ground.
 Keep them well watered until you are confident that they have established.